 The scientists were expecting to face the roadblocks making the scenario impossible, but surprisingly, using standard textbook physics they were able to exactly describe what happens.

-They so discovered that when a massive object is placed in a quantum superposition in the vicinity of a set of clocks, their time order can become genuinely quantum, defying any classical description.
+They so discovered that when a massive object is placed in a quantum superposition in the vicinity of a set of clocks, its time order can become genuinely quantum, defying any classical description.

 To illustrate what happens, imagine a pair of starships training for a mission.
 They are asked to fire at each other at a specified time, and immediately start their engines in order to dodge each other’s attack.
 If either of the ships fires too early, it will destroy the other, and this establishes an unmistakable time order between the firing events.
 If a powerful agent could place a sufficiently massive object, say a planet, closer to one ship it would slow down its counting of time.
 As a result, the ship farther away from the mass will fire too early for the first one to escape.